The AGM Simple Pendulum: Abstract

 \section{Abstract}

-We present a self-contained development of \textsc{Gauss}' Arithmetic-Geometric Mean (AGM) and the work of \textsc{A. E. Ingham} who obtained rigorous error bounds for the AGM's approximations to the period of a simple pendulum.
+We present a self-contained development of \textsc{Gauss}' Arithmetic-Geometric Mean (AGM) and the work of the great british number theorist \textsc{A. E. Ingham} who obtained rigorous error bounds for the AGM's approximations to the period of a simple pendulum.
+Moreover we discuss the relation of complex multiplication to the AGM.